-- Ensure your organization meets all eligibility requirements listed in this request for applications; - Complete all required questions in the online application; - The Arrest and Conviction Statement is no longer required for CAH applications. - Attach the following mandatory documents to the online application: (available at https://dcarts.dc.gov/page/grantee-resources-0) - Balance Sheet (from most recently completed fiscal year) - Certificate of Clean Hands (dated no more than 30 days prior to the deadline) - Certificate of Liability Insurance (general coverage) - Current Organizational Budget (approved by the organization's Board of Directors) - IRS 501(c)(3) Letter of Determination - IRS Form 990 (most-recently submitted) - IRS Form W-9
+- Ensure the organization meets all eligibility requirements listed in this request for applications; - Complete all required questions in the online application; - The Arrest and Conviction Statement is no longer required for CAH applications; and - Attach the following mandatory documents to the online application: (available at https://dcarts.dc.gov/page/grantee-resources-0) - Balance Sheet (from most recently completed fiscal year); - o Certificate of Clean Hands (dated no more than 30 days prior to the deadline); - Certificate of Liability Insurance (general coverage); - Copy of deed, signed lease agreement, or legally-binding MOU (demonstrating exclusive control over site) - Applications for building purchase should upload the project site purchase agreement or letter of intent; - Current Organizational Budget (approved by the organization's Board of Directors); - o IRS 501(c)(3) Letter of Determination; - IRS Form 990 (most-recently submitted); - o IRS Form W-9

 Note: Post office boxes are prohibited.
 The organization's address MUST match the address in the grants portal, the address on file in the DC Government's PASS system, and address registered in the DC Vendor Portal.
-Only the October 2018 version of the W9 form may be used and the form must be dated at the time of application submission
+Only the October 2018 version of the W9 form may be used and the form must be dated at the time of application submission;

-• List of current Board of Directors

-Provide board roles (e.g. president, treasurer, etc.), responsibilities and home addresses/wards

-• Organizational Demographics Overview Form:

-The inclusion of this form is not required at the time of application, but will be required of each applicant prior to award notification.

-- Profit and Loss Statement (from most recently completed fiscal quarter) - Project Budget (Budget Form available on CAH's website) - Résumés of Key Personnel
+- List of current Board of Directors - Provide board roles (e.g. president, treasurer, etc.), responsibilities and home addresses/wards; - Organizational Demographics Overview Form; - Most Recent Audit (not applicable for applicants with annual budgets less than \$1,250,000); - Profit and Loss Statement (from most recently completed fiscal quarter); - Quotes from potential contractors for the project (up to three); - Renderings, architectural drawings, or sketches of proposed project;

+Résumés of Key Personnel

-Examples include: artistic/managing/executive directors; teaching artists; etc. Provide roles, areas of responsibility, and ward or state of residence
+Examples include: artistic/managing/executive directors; teaching artists; etc. Provide roles, areas of responsibility, and ward or state of residence;

-• Statement of Certification (signed at the time of application)
+Statement of Certification (signed at the time of application);

-• Support Materials
+Support Materials

-Up to three (3) internally-produced items (e.g. curricula, strategic plans, marketing materials, etc.) and up to three (3) externally-produced items (e.g. reviews, commendations, testimonials, letters of support, etc.
+Up to three (3) internally-produced items (e.g. curricula, strategic plans, marketing materials, etc.) and up to three (3) externally-produced items (e.g. reviews, commendations, testimonials, letters of support, etc.); and